Fulton Mall (Fresno): Pedestrian mall

 Fulton Street, originally J Street, has been a main corridor for business activity for Fresno since the city's inception.
-It sits a block over from the Central Pacific Railroad Station, the primary way early visitors came to Fresno.
+It sits a block over from the Fresno station (California High-Speed Rail), the primary way early visitors came to Fresno.
 J Street was renamed "Fulton" in honor of prominent local financier Fulton G. Berry after his death in 1910.

 Several notable buildings were constructed on Fulton Street, including the 10-story Helm Building in 1914, which was called Fresno's first skyscraper.
 Locally-founded Gottschalks moved into a large retail space on Fulton Street in 1914.
 The 8-story Bank of Italy building followed in 1918 as well as the Rustigian Building on the south end of Fulton Street, completed in 1920.
 Adding to the retail activity in the area, the Radin-Kamp Department Store opened on Fulton Street in 1924.
 The historic San Joaquin Light and Power Corporation Building and the Warnors Theater sit on the north end of Fulton Street, both built in the 1920s.

 Fresno experienced a population boom after World War II, reaching 100,000 in 1958.
 Much of the growth pushed northward, with Fresno State relocating in 1956.
 Retail centers opened to the north in the late 1950s as well, such as Manchester Center and Fig Garden Village.
 To revitalize downtown, the Arthur L. Selland-led city of Fresno hired pioneering Austrian architect Victor Gruen who had attempted similar revitalization projects in Kalamazoo, Michigan and Fort Worth, Texas.

 Under Gruen's supervision, Fulton street was transformed into a pedestrian-only space named Fulton Mall.
 The project was designed by American landscape architect Garrett Eckbo, as part of his EDAW landscape architecture design firm.
 The mall was dedicated on September 1, 1964, to much fanfare.
 The mall contained major retailers such as Gottschalks, Montgomery Ward, Woolworth, and JCPenney.

 The opening of Fashion Fair Mall in 1970 indicated that the Fresno's northward sprawl was not abating.
 The Fulton Mall declined, with one notable example occurring in 1988 when Gottschalks, an anchor since 1914, moved from the mall to the Woodward Park area.

 Fresno poet Gary Soto memorialized the street scene of Fulton Mall in a 2001 poem.